Federal Income Tax

 Houston Tax Attorney

-- Whether Hewlett-Packard was required to include intercompany gross receipts received from controlled foreign corporations (CFCs), within the meaning of Section 41(f)(5), in its “˜”˜average annual gross receipts” (AAGR) when calculating its research credits and
+Thus the court had to consider whether Hewlett-Packard was required to include intercompany gross receipts received from controlled foreign corporations (CFCs), within the meaning of Section 41(f)(5), in its “average annual gross receipts” (AAGR) when calculating its research credits and